-Contact: Dr. Ingrid Ilinca Phone: (573) 592-5323
+Contact: Dr. Ingrid Ilinca Phone: (573) 592-5323 Email: Ingrid.Ilinca@westminster-mo.edu

-Email: Ingrid.Ilinca@westminster-mo.edu

-The Department of Foreign Languages and Literature offers major and minor programs of study in French as well as supporting course work for Westminster College's general education program and majors in International Business, International Studies, and Transnational Studies.
-The French program seeks to develop speaking, reading, writing and listening proficiency and an appreciation of the literatures and cultures of the Francophone world.
-In addition to the practical application of such skills and knowledge to professional fields such as education, business and science, it is believed that students will gain insight into their own language and culture through first-hand knowledge of other peoples' means of expression and cultural heritages.
+The Department of Foreign Languages and Literature offers major and minor programs of study in French as well as supporting course work for Westminster College's general education program.
+French courses also fulfill the Foreign Language requirement (10-16 credits) in the majors with an international component, such as International Business, and International Studies.
+At elementary and intermediate levels, the French program seeks to develop speaking, reading, writing and listening proficiency and an appreciation of the cultural diversity of the Francophone world.
+Upper-level courses provide students with broad knowledge in French history, civilization, and contemporary society, with ample opportunities for interdisciplinary study and with critical strengths in literary text interpretation.

-A student wishing to major in French should consult Dr. Ilinca.
+A student wishing to major in French should consult Dr. Ingrid Ilinca.
 With careful planning, it is possible to major in French without having studied it in high school.